-There is a little bit of a trend to make buildings that look like lofts that are not actually lofts.
+Sometimes people make buildings to look like lofts that are not actually lofts.
 If the building was not originally a commercial or industrial use, then it is not a real NYC Loft.

 This article provides a brief overview of NYC Lofts.
 If you are looking for a more in-depth understanding of the Loft Laws, please see the NYC 1982 Loft Law, The NYC Loft Board, The Multiple Dwelling Law, The NYC Zoning Resolution, and The NYC Building Code.

 Thank you for reading our blog post on What is a Loft Apartment NYC.